marczz/rest-sphinx-memo/source/ReST.rst

 Internal document reference.
 ----------------------------

+.. _explicit target:

+To define ``label`` as label also called :restref:`explicit hyperlink target
+<explicit-hyperlink-targets>`
-To define ``label`` as label for any text location internal to a document, precede the text location with:
+for any text location internal to a document, precede the text location with:

 .. code-block:: ReST